Earned Media Value: It’s Not The Right Metric for Measurement

 Earned media value estimates what you would have paid for the same amount of impressions using some form of paid media.

 To summarize, suppose you receive 10 million earned media impressions from a product launch.
-To calculate a value, you’d have to determine what you would have to pay in paid media to get 10 million impressions.
+To calculate a value, you must determine what you must pay in paid media to get 10 million impressions.

 The main problem with this metric is that it compares apples to oranges.
-You’re measuring the value of an article written by a trusted third-party source and comparing it to the value of a paid media buy.
+So you’re measuring the value of an article written by a trusted third-party source and comparing it to the value of a paid media buy.

 In addition, most people use web traffic data from web analytics platforms like SimilarWeb or SEMrush to calculate impressions.
 Still, this data is flawed because it only measures web traffic at the domain level, not the article level.